 The City has implemented a comprehensive program to evaluate and maintain the sewage system, and make repairs as they are discovered.
 Several different operations are used to evaluate the system, which include; internal inspection of pipe using video equipment; visual manhole inspections; flushing and cleaning of the pipes; and smoke testing for illicit connections.

 Smoke testing is a simple, cost effective way of locating sewer problems with little disruption to the system or the residents.
-Another advantage of this method is that it will not only test the City maintained mainline, but will also test the integrity of the laterals.
+Another advantage of this method is that it will not only test the City maintained mainline but will also test the integrity of the laterals.
 This method has been used extensively all over the country for many years to locate defects in sewer systems.

 Figure 2 – City of Folsom Sewer Collection System Sub-Basin Map

-HOW: During this phase of the project, a City-hired contractor will be conducting the smoke testing project to locate breaks, defects and illegal connections in the sanitary sewer system.
+HOW: During this phase of the project, city crews will be conducting the smoke testing project to locate breaks, defects and illegal connections in the sanitary sewer system.
 This project will require the opening of manholes, which are located in the streets, utility easements and/or alleys.
 Once opened, a blower is placed on top of the open manhole which forces a non-toxic smoke into the system.
 As the smoke is forced through the sewer lines it will be forced from any openings or defects in the system, as shown in Figure 3.
 The white or gray smoke exiting the system is easily observable by the field crews performing the test, who will log each occurrence.
 Each of these occurrences will be mapped and analyzed.

 Figure 3- Diagram of a smoke testing operation.